YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Use the surgery day capacity proof check

-How many surgery patients are booked that day?
-Ask for a clear answer, then ask how many surgeons and surgical teams are assigned.
-A number alone is not enough without the staffing model.
+Booked cases Ask how many surgical patients are booked that day and how many full teams are assigned.
+A number alone is not enough without staffing and surgeon involvement.

-The surgeon should have time to check donor density, miniaturization, safe zone borders, and the final graft budget before extraction starts.
+Donor review time The donor area should be checked after shaving for density, miniaturization, safe zone borders, and final graft budget before extraction begins.

-A consistent trained team is different from temporary staff added because the day became too full.
+Team consistency A stable trained team protects graft handling better than temporary extra staff added because the day became too full.

 This proof check is deliberately simple.
 It does not ask the clinic to reveal private staffing details or business secrets.
 It asks whether the patient can understand who is responsible and whether the day has enough flexibility for medical judgment.